SoftengPoliTo/generate-ci/README.md

 cargo insta test --include-hidden
 ```

 When you run the command for the first time, you might notice that the tests return a failure.
 This is perfectly normal and expected as the snaps haven't been created yet.
-Including the "--include-hidden" option is crucial when working with templates that have hidden folders, as these folders also need to be captured in the process.
+Including the `--include-hidden` option is crucial when working with templates that have hidden folders, as these folders also need to be captured in the process.
 This option ensures that all the hidden folders are included while taking a snapshot of the templates.

-You can review the contents of each individual snap using this command
+You can review the content of each individual snapshot through this command

 ``` sh
 cargo insta review --include-hidden
 ```

-When running the review command, it is possible to manually accept, reject, or skip each snap that is generated.
+When running the `review` command, it is possible to manually accept, reject,
+or skip each generated snapshot.
-However, if you want to automatically accept the generated snaps, you can add the "--accept" option at the end of the command while launching the tests, as follows
+However, if you want to automatically accept generated snapshots, you can add the `--accept`
+option at the end of the command as follows

 ``` sh
 cargo insta test --include-hidden --accept
 ```

-After creating the base snapshots, you can use the test command to generate new snapshots for comparison.
-Any differences between the new and previous snapshots will be displayed on the screen, allowing you to review and analyze the changes.
-In case no differences are found, insta will return a success message, indicating that there are no snapshots that require review.
+Once base snapshots are created, you can use the `test` command to generate
+new snapshots to be compared with.
+Any differences between new and base
+snapshots are displayed on the screen, allowing you to review and analyze
+the changes.
+In case no differences are found, insta will return a success message,
+indicating that there are no snapshots to be reviewed.

 ## License